Alquem/machine-learning-syllabus/README.md

      16. Week 16
         1. Unsupervised Machine Learning with K-Means and PCA and Unsupervised Deep Learning with Autoencoders: Theory and Implementation in Python, Scikit-Learn and Tensorflow/Keras. ✅
-        2. Theory of Gradient Boosting and XGBoost ML Algorithms and Scikit-Learn Implementation ✅
+        2. Theory of Gradient Boosting and XGBoost ML Algorithms and Scikit-Learn Implementation. ✅
         3. Case Study: Deep Learning for Vehicle License Plates detection.
 Implementation of Vehicles License Plates Detection Training and Inference backends in
-           Tensorflow/Keras ✅
+           Tensorflow/Keras. ✅

      17. Week 17
-        1. Theory of Naive Bayes and Implementation in Scikit-Learn.
+        1. Theory of Naive Bayes and Implementation in Scikit-Learn. ✅
-        2. Introduction to Deep Reinforcement Learning and Markov Decision Process, Implementation in Python of Some Environments with OpenAI Gym
+        2. Introduction to Deep Reinforcement Learning and Markov Decision Process, Implementation in Python of Some Environments with OpenAI Gym. ✅
-        3. Deep Q Learning Theory and Implementation of Deep Q Learning for Atari Games
+        3. Deep Q Learning Theory and Implementation of Deep Q Learning for Atari Games. ✅

      18. Week 18
-        1. Decision Trees and Hyperparameters Tuning with GridSearch and RandomSearch
+        1. Decision Trees and Hyperparameters Tuning with GridSearch and RandomSearch. ✅
-        2. Case Study: Network Intrusion Detection, Implementation of a Backend
+        2. Case Study: Network Intrusion Detection, Implementation of a Backend. ✅